 Efforts should also be made to ensure that organ and tissue donation be a part of the professional educational curricula at all professional schools related to health.
 Law schools are included because of the relevance of such issues to courses in elder law, estate planning, and health law.

 Recommendation 12: That in order to ensure best practices, organ procurement organizations and the OPTN be encouraged to develop, evaluate, and support the implementation of improved management protocols of potential donors.

 This recommendation builds upon those made at previous conferences held by various transplantation related organizations, as well as work performed under contract to the Department.
 A novel and improved standard of titrated care for heart and lung donors has been established and ACOT believes that it should be more generally implemented.
-It is known as the Critical Pathway for the Organ Donor (Appendix 3, Adobe Acrobat — get the free Reader ).
+It is known as the Critical Pathway for the Organ Donor (Appendix 3).
 Similar improved standards of management and care should be developed to optimize the potential recovery of other organs.

 Recommendation 13: That in order to ensure best practices at hospitals and organ procurement organizations, the following measure should be added to the CMS conditions of participation: each hospital with more than 100 beds should identify an advocate for organ and tissue donation from within the hospital clinical staff.

 Such a designated advocate for organ and tissue donation would be responsible for assuring that the facility is in compliance with the Conditions of Participation as well as any other policies that pertain to organ and tissue donation.
 In addition, this designated advocate's responsibilities would include assuring that efforts are made to promote donation in the local community.
 (Given varying hospital management structures, such an advocate may not always be a member of the clinical staff; what is essential, however, is that the advocate have the institutional authority to effect change.)